centre-for-humanities-computing/praedikener/README.md

 ```

 ## Data Graph
 The graph for the models and their relations is shown below.
-Integers are represented in red, strings in green and the data classes are distinguished in color
+Integers are represented in red, strings in green and the data classes hold separate colour codes.

 ![graf](./graf.png)